DomFord/domford.net/content/posts/2026-01-22-exorcising-operating-system.md

 show_copyright = true
 show_comments = true
 show_shares = true
+show_toc = true
 keywords = "big tech,enshittification,technofeudalism,operating systems, linux"
 title_html = "Exorcising Big Tech: The Operating System"
 +++

 >*This is the first of my blog posts detailing how I am and have been trying to remove big tech from my life.
 Read the introductory post first: [Exorcising Big Tech](/posts/exorcising-big-tech).
-Also check out my post on switching [office suites](/posts/exorcising-office-suite).*
+Also check out my post on switching [office suites](/posts/exorcising-office-suite) and [reference manager](/posts/exorcising-reference-manager).*

 >**My bottom line**: It has never been easier to get off of Windows or macOS, but it still takes a little bit of knowhow. **If you can, switch to Linux.** I only have experience with [CachyOS](https://cachyos.org/), and my experience has been great.
 [Mint](https://www.linuxmint.com/) and [Zorin OS](https://zorin.com/) are often recommended as simple, familiar, intuitive and stable distributions.